cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-## Example workflow (results)
+## Example workflow

-In this paper we use an already published analysis as a use case to build a
-workflow that shows the functionalities and inter linkages between the
-BEF-China data portal and the `rbefdata` package.
-We start setting up the R
+We start setting up the R package, highlight the dataset exploration features
-package, highlight the dataset exploration features including the vocabulary
+using an example that shows the inclusion the `tematres` vocabulary server
-integration over a `tematres` server, before we finally come to the paper
+before we finally come to the processing of the data attached to the paper
-proposal and the download of data as well as to the upload of final results.
+proposal, the download of data as well as to the upload of final results.

+### Setup `rbefdata`

 After loading `rbefdata` into the working environment the settings need to be
 set via the `bef.options()` command.
-Having a look into the options list we see
+A look into the options reveals several
-several fields that can be filled in.
-The most essential setting for the
+fields that can be filled in.
+The most essential setting for the example
-example workflow we present here is the user credentials.
+workflow we present here is the user credentials.
 These are used to
 authenticate the user against the portal and to ensure the access to the data
 has been granted as well as to log the data access.
-We need this as the data is
+We need to set it as the
-not yet open access.
-But it will be in the near future and then a key is no
+data is not yet open access at the time of writing.
+When it will be open access
-longer required to download the data.
+in the near future, a key is no longer required to download the data.

-Other options we see here are the URLs to the `BEFdata` instance and the
+Other options are the URLs to the `BEFdata` server instance and the `tematres`
-`tematres` server as well as a field that stores the name of a download folder.
+vocabulary server as well as a field that stores the name of a download folder.
 While the URL fields ensure the package communicates with the right servers the
 download folder name is used to create a folder in case we download attached
 files from a dataset or proposal.
 In our case there is no need to change the
-URL to `BEFdata` as it defaults to the BEF-China instance that we use to
+URL to `BEFdata` server, as it defaults to the BEF-China instance that we use
-retrieve data from.
-If one has set up an own instance of the `BEFdata` portal,
+to retrieve data from.
+If an own instance of the `BEFdata` portal or has been
-this URL needs to be changed so the package connects to the right server (see
+set up, this URL needs to be changed so the package communicates with the right
-box below).
+server (see box below).

 ```r